Trinity One Public Policy Stream

 Students in the Public Policy stream enroll in two Trinity One seminar credits in their first year.

-TRN160Y - Public Policy and the Public Good
+TRN160Y: Public Policy and the Public Good

-TRN161Y - Making Public Policy Work
+TRN161Y: Making Public Policy Work

 The basic functions of government in Canada include keeping citizens safe, ensuring public health, fostering economic growth, and preserving the federation.
-What are the best ways to tackle these challenges?
+What are the best ways to achieve these goals?
 When is government action justified?
 How do we know what kinds of public policy will work and what will not?
 How do we assess the effectiveness of a given policy?
 This seminar course studies the history of responses by Canadian governments to a range of public policy problems and, in a series of case studies, examines a selection of the most important areas of federal and provincial activity today.

 The Public Policy stream’s partner, The School of Public Policy and Governance (SPPG) at the University of Toronto, offers an undergraduate Major.
 Seminars taken in the Public Policy stream can count in place of POL 101 as part of the entrance prerequisites for the Public Policy major.